datracka/springjavakotlin/README.md

 # Spring Java Kotlin

-This is a WIP project to find wy is so complicated to make a java spring work use kotlin and using Visual Code as editor
+This is a WIP project to find how to make a java spring to use also kotlin with Visual Code as editor.